Projects per year

 My research focuses on the teaching and learning of primary mathematics, including the impact of policy on classroom mathematical activity.
 My particular interests are in the social context of primary mathematics learning, including the role of dialogue in learning.

 I was awarded the Janet Duffin prize 2021 for the paper making the most important contribution to the journal Research in Mathematics Education for a paper published following my doctoral research.

 - Co-Investigator: The prevalence and constitution of ‘new wave’ primary mathematics textbook use in England.
 (Nuffield foundation)

 Previous research projects

 My teaching of both adult and child learners is underpinned by the view that everyone can learn and enjoy mathematics.
 Building on my knowledge and experience from classroom teaching, consultancy and research, I promote collaboration in my seminar sessions, prioritising practical activity and dialogue to support learning and to foster the development of my students’ confidence in their own mathematical thinking.
-Reading and analysis of texts is a further central component of my seminar sessions; the development of confident critical engagement with literature enables students to develop their own academic voice and provides a solid foundation for pedagogic decision making.
+Reading and analysis of research and theory is a further central component of my seminar sessions; the development of confident critical engagement with literature enabling students to develop their own academic voice and providing a solid foundation for pedagogic decision making.

 Executive Board Member and Treasurer, British Society for Research into Learning Mathematics (BSRLM) (2019 – 2022)